m-daniela/chat-app/Notes/work.md

 For the symmetric encryption, AES GCM is used and the 128 bit keys are derive using a HMAC based key derivation function.
 Each encryption operation uses a nonce, which is computed from the IV, a sequence number and a marker. /x

 The keys for the communication between the server and the client, ECDH and ECDSA, are static and they are saved on the server and on the user's device.
-The client and the server create a forward secure symmetric key and IV which will be used as a secure channel [3], after they establish a handshake using ephemeral ECDH keys.
+The client and the server create a forward secure symmetric key and IV which will be used as a secure channel [@line_whitepaper], after they establish a handshake using ephemeral ECDH keys.
 The signature is based on an ECDSA algorithm.

 ---